 And this lie can only be overcome when brought into the light.

-When shame is brought into the light, you find that it slowly dissipates.
-It is based on lies that have been webbed within your mind and the light exposes those lies.
+However, when shame is brought into the light, you will find that it slowly dissipates.
+Because this shame is based on lies that have been webbed within your mind and the light exposes those lies.

 When we bring trauma into the light, it is possible to face it for what it is.
 Oftentimes, the trauma is in the past and, those who suffer fear the recurrence of something that will not happen again.
 And yet the fear persists.